wpmetabox/docsv2/docs/extensions/mb-blocks.md

 }
 ```

-This way, you can set the default mode of the block to `edit` to make it shows the edit fields when loaded.
+This way, you can set the default mode of the block to `edit` to make it show the edit fields when loaded.

 ## Block fields